DenzelBraithwaite/Vault-of-Knowledge/js.md

 ## Overview

 This guide will serve as a reference point for JavaScript fundamentals, syntax, tips, tricks and best practices.
 For quick testing, you can use the console or one of many free websites that allow you to write and test code.
+Keep in mind that all notes here assume you are using `strict mode`.

 <br>